FeiyuYin/cmpe275Project/README.md

-Lab 3 for cmpe 275 by Feiyu Yin
+Term project for cmpe 275 by Feiyu Yin

 Build using maven
 Edited using STS IDE